- What is wellbeing?

 Complete the online wellbeing self-assessment to get your wellbeing score.
 Read each of the statements and tick the box that describes your thoughts and feelings over the last two weeks.

 - Connect: with the people around you, with family, friends, colleagues and neighbours.
 At home, work, school or in your local community.
-Join Tottenham Thinking Space, start your own book or gardening club
+Join Haringey Thinking Space (external link), start your own book or gardening club.
+Search for community and social groups on Haricare.

 - Take Notice: be curious, catch sight of the beautiful, remark on the unusual - notice the changing seasons in Haringey.
-For a range of events, see our 'What's on?'
+For a range of events, see our events what's on?

 - Keep Learning: try something, rediscover an old interest, sign up for that course, take on a different responsibility at work.
 Fix a bike.
 Learn to play an instrument or how to cook your favourite food.
 Learning new things will make you more confident as well as being fun.
-Free courses through Haringey Adult Learning Services (HALS)
+Free courses through Haringey Adult Learning Services (HALS).
+You can also search for learning opportunities on Haricare.

 - Give: do something nice for a friend, or a stranger, thank someone, smile.
 Volunteer your time.
 Join a community group.
 Look out, as well as in.
 Seeing yourself, and your happiness, linked to the wider community can be incredibly rewarding and creates connections with the people around you.
-Find out about volunteering on the Do it website (external website) or join Good Gym (external website) and do physical tasks for local community groups
+Find out about volunteering on the Do it website (external link) or join Good Gym (external link) and do physical tasks for local community groups.
+You can also search for volunteering opportunities on Haricare.

 Mental health problems are common.
 We probably all know someone experiencing difficulties.
 How do you start a conversation about mental health?